vipulnaik/diet-exercise-health/best-practices/best-practices-around-sleep.md

 The earliest time by which I should be in bed is 2 hours earlier than the latest time, unless I am feeling fatigue that makes me want to go to bed earlier than that.

+Also, in case of health issues affecting digestion or with potential effect on digestion, **increase the minimu gap from finishing my last meal to sleeping to 4.5 hours from the default of 3 hours**.
+This increases the chances of finishing the third MMC wave before I go to sleep.

+If I can't simultaneously satisfy the condition of getting sufficient sleep and maintaining the increased eating/sleeping gap, it's a judgment call what to prioritize, and it generally depends on whether my issue is more one of digestion or one of fatigue or infection-fighting.

 ### Urinate right before going to bed